sgago/algomon/readme.md

 Weighted response time | The LB can use a server's response time to decide where to send traffic.
 The fastest server wins the next request.
 Source IP hash | The source and destination IPs are hashed and used to direct requests.
 This one is useful if all requests need to go to the same server.
 URL hash | Similar to source IP hash except the requested URL is used instead and helps ensure requests are sent to the same servers.

+So, lots of strategies we can try.
+Supposedly, randomly picking two servers and assigning the request to the one with lower load works well ([here](https://brooker.co.za/blog/2012/01/17/two-random.html)).

 #### Layer 4 and 7 load balancing
 Load balancers can make routing decisions based on information extracted from bytes in the TCP stream (transport layer 4) or from the HTTP header, cookies, or resource type (application layer 7).
 Note that, layer 4 vs 7 is talk here is intended to be more useful for learning than 100% accurate.
 It's more complicated than pick layer 4 vs 7 - done.